digital-chemistry-laboratory/morfeus/docs/local_force.rst

 =====================

-Local force constants can be calculated with the local modes method [1]_ or the compliance matrix method [2]_.
-Steriplus can use the output of Gaussian_, xtb_, or UniMoVib_ programs.
+Local force constants can be calculated with the local modes method [1]_ or the compliance matrix method [2]_. morfeus can use the output of Gaussian_, xtb_, or UniMoVib_ programs.

 ***************